-- A requirements development effort that can be used to procure a system. - A potential pilot test or revenue-generating program
+- A requirements development effort that can be used to procure a system. - A potential demonstration project or revenue-generating program

 A ConOps is often the first systems engineering document produced in a systems development process, with the intent of completely describing all system functionality.
 A ConOps supports discussions among stakeholders - discussions that should lead to agreement on major design decisions - before any implementation details are decided.
-After a ConOps, the next step in the systems engineering process is to develop a set of technical requirements to serve as a basis for procuring system hardware, software, and integration (?).
+After a ConOps, the next step in the systems engineering process is to develop a set of technical requirements to serve as a basis for procuring system hardware, software, and integration.

-Gas tax revenues in Washington have leveled off and are projected to decline in future years due to a combination of more fuel-efficient vehicles and inflation.
-Because of this, In spring 2012, the Washington State Legislature's 2011-2013 Supplemental Transportation Budget contained a proviso directing the Washington State Transportation Commission to investigate the feasibility of transitioning from the fuel tax to a road usage charge under the direction of a Steering Committee of business, government, nonprofit, and academic stakeholders.
+Motor fuel tax revenues in Washington have leveled off and are projected to decline in future years due to the increasing number of fuel-efficient vehicles, including hybrid and fully-electric vehicles, in the fleet.
+Because of this, in spring 2012, the Washington State Legislature's 2011-2013 Supplemental Transportation Budget contained a proviso directing the Washington State Transportation Commission to investigate the feasibility of transitioning from the fuel tax to a road usage charge under the direction of a Steering Committee of business, government, nonprofit, and academic stakeholders.
 In December 2012, the Steering Committee unanimously agreed that road usage charging is a feasible approach for generating transportation revenue.
 Most recently, in the spring of 2014, the Legislature directed the Steering Committee to examine options for assessing motorists from other states under a road usage charge, answer questions about the relative equity of road usage charges on rural versus urban drivers, consider alternative transition strategies, update the business case analysis, and develop a Concept of Operations (ConOps) based on preferred operational concepts.
 This document, the ConOps, fulfills the last of these legislative requirements for 2014.